 The non-profit Miriam’s Kitchen used to focus on serving meals to homeless people in Washington, D.C. in an atmosphere of dignity and respect.
 Homelessness itself was seen as an issue it could do little about, so it just tried to make the lives of the homeless a bit better.
-But that changed in 2012, when its mission was ambitiously redefined as “ending chronic homelessness in Washington, D.C.”
+But, as Alnoor Ebrahim documents, that changed in 2012, when its mission was ambitiously redefined as “ending chronic homelessness in Washington, D.C.”

 Miriam’s Kitchen joined other regional organisations targeting the root causes of chronic homelessness through an intervention called “Housing First”, wherein the homeless were provided their own apartments without preconditions like first fixing mental health issues or substance abuse habits: The beneficiaries could choose how much other support they wanted and when.
 The approach towards homelessness violated traditional wisdom but was backed by evidence.
 Rigorous research had recently established that the housing first model was more effective and efficient than traditional methods of addressing homelessness.